openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `notificationvolumeadjustment`: volume adjustment from current volume in percent (range -100 to +100) for notifications when no volume is set in `playSound` command, default 10.

-* `maxnotificationduration`: maximum duration for notifications, default 15s.
+* `maxnotificationduration`: maximum duration for notifications (default 15s), no maximum duration when set to 0s.
-  When set to 0s, there will not be a maximum duration.

 The full syntax for manual configuration is: